proxmox/ceph/ceph/doc/start/hardware-recommendations.rst

 this path to an SSD or to an SSD partition so that it is not merely a file on the same disk as the object data.

-One way Ceph accelerates CephFS filesystem performance is to segregate the storage of CephFS metadata from the storage of the CephFS file contents.
+One way Ceph accelerates CephFS file system performance is to segregate the storage of CephFS metadata from the storage of the CephFS file contents.
 Ceph provides a default ``metadata`` pool for CephFS metadata.
 You will never have to create a pool for CephFS metadata, but you can create a CRUSH map hierarchy for